nipun24/portfolio/content/blog/generate-random-images-from-text/index.md

   - placeholder
 date: 2025-04-08T00:00:00.000Z
 ---
 How often do you need placeholder images or thumbnail images for your blog or other websites.
-Finding appropriate images on Unspash or other stock image sites takes a lot of time.
+Finding appropriate images on Unsplash or other stock image sites takes a lot of time.
 So I created this [website](https://nipun24.github.io/file-to-gradient/) to generate images from the contents of any text file.
 The images are generated from the hash of the file, so each image is unique.

 ## Using the Website